Leonora Duarte

-Leonora Duarte (1610 – 1678?) was a Flemish composer and musician, born in Antwerp.
-She belonged to a wealthy Portuguese-Jewish family who were Converso, meaning they outwardly acted as Catholics while secretly maintaining their Jewish faith and practices.
+Leonora Duarte (1610 – 1678?) was a Baroque Flemish composer and musician, born in Antwerp.
+She belonged to a wealthy Portuguese-Jewish family who were major patrons of the arts and music.
 She was baptized on 28 July 1610.

-Having been one of the six siblings, in the well known musical family of the Duartes, Leonora composed seven sinfonias which are apparently the earliest music written for viol by a woman in the 17th century.
+Duarte composed seven sinfonias which are the only known pieces of music written for viol by a woman in the 17th century.